More case studies with Cofrastra®

 Similar case studies Institutional & public buildings

-North Rhine-Westphalia State Archive: structural optimization of extension tower thanks to Cofrastra® flooring deck
+North Rhine-Westphalia State Archive: the structural optimisation of extension tower thanks to Cofrastra® flooring deck

-A new tower emerges from a prominent brick warehouse from the 1930ies in Duisburg's inner port.
-Thanks to this extension based on the idea of creating a “storehouse in a storehouse”, the entire material of the state archive can now be housed in this refurbished building.
-In order to optimize the structural system of the 76 m high tower, ArcelorMittal composite flooring deck Cofrastra 56 was used.
+A new tower emerges from a prominent brick warehouse from the 1930s in Duisburg's inner port.
+Thanks to this extension based on the idea of creating a 'storehouse in a storehouse,' the entire material of the state archive can now be housed in this refurbished building.
+In order to optimise the structural system of the 76 m high tower, ArcelorMittal composite flooring deck Cofrastra® 56 was used.

 Urban planning and architecture

 The brick-clad reinforced concrete granary of the Rhine-Westphalia Shipping Corporation's warehouses was built in 1936.
 On a total of eight storeys, grain was stored in the form of bulk goods.
 The precisely constructed concrete frame makes the granary a fine of example of a reinforced concrete building.

 The NRW State Archive presents a monumental, brick-red figure to the A40 motorway and to the inner harbour of Duisburg.
 The existing granary building was augmented by the construction of an archive tower at its centre.
 The archive material of the state can now be housed in a strikingly visible way.
 The openings and roof surfaces of the existing granary were closed, and the new storage tower distinguishes itself from the old brick structure by the use of fine ornaments.
 The building provides space for archive material on shelving with a total length of 148 kilometres.